Monday, June 29, 2026

 There is always a beer mile race at the Born to Run ranch the day before most of the races start (10, 20, and 30 mile).
 Folks generally bring 4 beers of their own choice from home.
 The rules are somewhat loose for the race.
 One guy did tequila shots instead of beer.
 A few people teamed up to do a beer mile relay.
 I had done the beer mile in 2014 and had a blast but always feel conflicted about doing the race.
 Conventional reasoning would suggest that activities involving alcohol could negatively affect any physical activity the next day.
 Of course I threw all caution to the wind after meeting some amazing new friends (they supplied me with 4 free beers).
 You only live once, right?

 I told myself that I would just take it easy during the beer mile and play along to increase the “fun factor”.
 And oh boy, did it increase the “fun factor”.
-A tipsy me is wilder and more like to dance and participate in crazy stunts.
+A tipsy me is apparently wilder and more likely to dance and participate in crazy stunts.
 I finished the beer mile like a pro.
 I downed the beers quickly and ran the mile in about 10.5 minutes.
 Not long after the beer mile, there were sock wrestling matches taking place with random volunteers.
 It didn’t take much to convince me to join in with one of my new friends.
 I ended up losing but still had fun.

 The rest of the evening was uneventful, but the good vibes, the live music, and new friends made everything feel magical.
 Being slightly intoxicated probably contributed to the euphoria (lol).